MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 All activity from the view-only mode feature is available through the user audit logs, including:

-- User ID of the user in view only mode
+- User ID of the user in view-only mode
 - User ID of the admin who assigned the user to view-only mode or removed view-only status
 - Date and time the user was placed in view-only mode or removed status